Are you interested in participating in the 2024 Calgary Youth Science Fair?

 IMPORTANT: CHECK YOUR DATES

 Please ensure that you know the important deadlines and fair dates as shown on the front page of this website or communicated by your school’s science fair coordinator.
 Specific deadlines change from year to year, so please adhere to the posted dates closely.

 - Along with the Science Fair coordinator at your school, make the decision to do a science fair project.

 - Review all of the information on the Student FAQ’s page for advice on how to do a good science fair project.

 - If you plan to use humans or animals in any way, review the Guidelines for Use of Human Subjects and Animals and Policy 20.
-File an Ethics and Due Care Form 2A before you start your project (to be filled out online).
+File an Ethics and Due Care Form 2A before you start your project (to be filled out and submitted on the CYSF Platform).

 - If you plan to use human subjects then you must determine the risk associated with your project.
 Projects falling into the ‘significant risk’ category must complete Participation of Humans – Significant Risk Approval Form 2B.
 The CYSF Ethics and Due Care Committee makes the final determination of risk.
 Follow the instructions on the form to send it.